mvieracanive/nestjs-doc-manager/README.md

 }
 ```

-It is assumed a contract would have a date as of the contract is in force and a date as of contract is not valid any more.
+It is assumed a contract would have a date as of the contract is in force and a date as of contract is not valid anymore.
 In addition this template is going to define a type.

 IMPORTANT: it is very important to initialize every attribute of the class.